A Gorgeous Michigan Coastal Nature Area Worth Exploring

 Sitting atop a high bluff, you’ll find amazing views from plenty of picnic tables in the wooded area.

-Picnicking under the towering hemlock trees, with their deep evergreen canopy, add to the magic of a visit to Magoon Creek.
+Picnicking under the deep evergreen canopy of towering hemlock trees adds to the magic of a visit to Magoon Creek.

 Benches dot the high bluff, offering unparalleled views of Lake Michigan.
 It’s a great place to watch freighters go by.